 An add-on is an optional item that can be added to a Kickstarter pledge without changing pledge levels.
-In the early days of crowdfunding, add-ons were extremely common in tabletop games, where project creators typically offer them in the form of extra cards, expansion packs, and components.
+In the early days of crowdfunding, add-ons were extremely common in tabletop games, where creators typically offer them in the form of extra cards, expansion packs, and components.
 Since then, add-ons have become popular for projects in all sorts of categories.

 Think add-ons are irrelevant to your campaign?